Snowpiercer (TV series): Design

 Despite the series' roots as a graphic novel and film, production designer Barry Robison was told to give the train "its own identity".
 He conceived the massive locomotive on a "very, very long piece of paper", drawing the entire train in "about three days," then set out to construct around 20 of the 1,001 cars of various sizes over four soundstages, following TNT's orders to avoid making the train look "too sci-fi".
 Construction on each of the cars with contrasting classes took less than six weeks and was met with approval from series producer and film director Bong Joon-ho.

 Production designer Stephen Geaghan took over design of the series in Season 2, bringing to life new elements of Snowpiercer, as well as Big Alice and New Eden, unseen in Season 1.

 Release

 Broadcast

 The series debuted on TNT in the United States in the spring of 2020, while Netflix began to air the series globally outside of the United States and China.
 Huanxi Media Group is set to broadcast the first two seasons exclusively in China.

 The series had originally been planned to premiere on May 31, 2020, yet was moved up to May 17, 2020, in early April.
 Brett Weitz, general manager for TNT, stated the earlier premiere was related to the COVID-19 pandemic in order to bring the series to viewers earlier.
 On October 8, 2020, at New York Comic Con, TNT announced the second season was set to premiere on January 25, 2021.
 The third season premiered on January 24, 2022.
 The fourth and final season premiered on July 21, 2024, on AMC.

+In April 2026, Radial Entertainment announced that Seasons 1 through 3 were available for ad-supported streaming on Roku, Pluto TV, Tubi, and Plex, with The CW to follow later in the month, and Season 4 to come to the same platforms during the summer of 2026.